isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

    }

-``lease4-del`` and ``lease6-del`` return a result that indicates the outcome of the operation.
+The ``lease4-del`` and ``lease6-del`` return a result that indicates the outcome of the operation.
 It has one of the following values: 0 (success), 1 (error), or 3 (empty).
 The empty result means that a query has been completed properly, but the object (a lease, in this case) has not been found.

 .. _command-lease4-update: